 This drink gets nice and thick using avocado and banana.
 Use more or less milk to create your desired consistency, whether that’s drink-through-a-straw or eat-with-a-spoon.

 We’re never one to turn down cookies, but when you eat them in the morning, they'd better be healthy—and quick.
-Mash bananas and oats, fold in currants (or other dried fruit), and bake.
+Mash bananas and oats, sprinkle in some cinnamon (and any other dried fruit you want!), and bake.
 Then take one for the commute to work.

 We kind of have a thing for sweet potatoes.
 And with 4 grams of fiber, more potassium than a banana, and only 103 calories per medium baked, who wouldn’t?
 Tangy BBQ sauce contrasts delightfully with the subtly sweet tater.